EyeSift

 Can EyeSift detect AI-generated reviews?

 Yes.
-EyeSift uses advanced statistical analysis including perplexity scoring, burstiness measurement, and linguistic fingerprinting to identify AI-generated reviews from ChatGPT, Claude, Gemini, and 20+ other AI models.
+EyeSift uses statistical analysis including perplexity scoring, burstiness measurement, repetition checks, and linguistic fingerprints to screen AI-generated reviews from ChatGPT, Claude, Gemini, Copilot, DeepSeek, Grok, Qwen, Kimi, Manus, and other major AI systems.
+Treat the result as triage, not proof.

 How accurate is AI detection for reviews?